-The Office is committed to providing optimum access and service to people with disabilities, their families and carers and maintains a Disability Access and Inclusion Plan (DAIP).
+The Office is committed to providing optimum access and service to people with a disability, their families and carers.
+In 2014-15 the Office developed its Disability Access and Inclusion Plan 2015-2020 (DAIP).
 Current initiatives to address desired DAIP outcomes are shown below.

-Outcome 1: People with disabilities have the same opportunities as other people to access the services of, and any events organised by, a public authority.
+Outcome 1: People with a disability have the same opportunities as other people to access the services of, and any events organised by, the Office.

 People can access the complaint handling services provided by the Office by lodging a complaint in various ways including by post, email, online and in person.
 The online option is available through the Office's website, which meets the website accessibility requirements set out in the Public Sector Commissioner's Circular 2011-03: Website Accessibility.
-The Office is accessible for people with disabilities who attend in person, and enquiries can be made by telephone using the National Relay Service for people with voice or hearing impairments.
-Venues for events and meetings are assessed for suitable access for people with disabilities.
+The Office is accessible for people with a disability who attend in person, and enquiries can be made by telephone using the National Relay Service for people with voice or hearing impairments.
+Venues for events and meetings are assessed for suitable access for people with a disability.
 A notice regarding disclosure of 'special access or dietary requirements' is added to all invitations for events coordinated by the Office.

-Outcome 2: People with disabilities have the same opportunities as others to access the buildings and other facilities of a public authority.
+Outcome 2: People with a disability have the same opportunities as other people to access the buildings and other facilities of the Office.

-The Office's accommodation, building and facilities provide access for people with disabilities, including lifts that accommodate wheelchairs and feature braille on the access buttons.
+The Office's accommodation, building and facilities provide access for people with a disability, including lifts that accommodate wheelchairs and feature braille on the access buttons.
 Accessible and ambulant toilets are located on all floors used by the Office (the Ground Floor, Level 2 and Level 3), and a low reception desk on Level 2 accommodates wheelchair access.
 The building also includes electronic doors at the entrance and through to the lifts, a ramp at the front of the building, and a disabled parking bay beneath the building.

-Outcome 3: People with disabilities receive information from a public authority as readily as other people are able to access it.
+Outcome 3: People with a disability receive information from the Office in a format that will enable them to access the information as readily as other people are able to access it.

 All Office documents are in plain English and publications are available in alternative formats on request.
 The Office's website meets the website accessibility requirements set out in the Public Sector Commissioner's Circular 2011-03: Website Accessibility.
-Information published on the website can be viewed and printed in alternative sizes and online documents are published in PDF format to allow browsers to use screen readers as required.
+Information published on the website can be viewed and printed in alternative sizes and online documents are published in PDF format compatible with screen readers as required.
 Phone access is available through the National Relay Service for people with voice or hearing impairments calling the Office, and signs are provided in the reception area to assist visitors who have a hearing impairment.
 The Office also provides suitable equipment to enable employees with vision impairments to access electronic information.

-Outcome 4: People with disabilities receive the same level and quality of service from the staff of a public authority as other people receive.
+Outcome 4: People with a disability receive the same level and quality of service from the staff of the Office as other people receive from the staff of the Office.

-The services provided by the Office have been adapted to reduce access barriers for people with disabilities and information is available in various formats on request.
+The services provided by the Office have been adapted to reduce access barriers for people with a disability and information is available in various formats on request.
 The Office has an internal guideline for staff on Assisting complainants with vision, hearing or speech impairments.
 The document is part of the internal Complaint Handling Toolkit and provides useful information, contacts and procedures for all staff when dealing with a complainant with a disability.
 Information about the Office's DAIP is included in induction training for all new staff.

-Outcome 5: People with disabilities have the same opportunities as other people to make complaints to a public authority.
+Outcome 5: People with a disability have the same opportunities as other people to make complaints to the Office.